trainline/environment-manager/docs/more/conventions.md

 ### AMIs

-Environment Manager requires images names to include SemVer (LINK: http://semver.org/) versioning so it can make intelligent recommendations and alerts when servers are out of date.
+Environment Manager requires images names to include [SemVer](http://semver.org/) versioning so it can make intelligent recommendations and alerts when servers are out of date.

 The naming pattern for AMIs is shown in the regular expression below:
 [a-zA-Z0-9.-]+-[0-9]+\.[0-9]+\.[0-9]